 Mitosis in Plants

-2. Draw a cell in telophase below.
+6. Find a cell in telophase and draw the cell in your notebook.
 Draw the cell plate if it is visible.

 Below: Allium root tip mitosis X 400.
 Click on the images to view enlargements.

 7. Obtain a slide of a cross section of rat testes and observe the seminiferous tubules.
 Identify spermatogonia.
 Identify sperm.

 Below: Rat testes X 100.
 Click on the image to view an enlargement.

 The primary oocyte is contained within a structure called a follicle.
 As the follicle enlarges, it produces hormones.
 During ovulation, the follicle ruptures and releases the secondary oocyte.

 View a slide of a section of a rabbit ovary under scanning

 magnification and observe follicles in various stages of development.

 Can you see an oocyte in any of the follicles?

 Below: Rabbit ovary X 40.
 Click on the image to view an enlargement.